P1xt/p1xt-guides/README.md

 ## Practice Speedrun

-Topic specific practice, to build out a portfolio, gain additional experience in an area, or for a preset list of assignments to tackle for a hands-on boosting speedrun to drive your ability to the next level:
+Topic specific practice, to build out a portfolio, gain additional experience in an area, or for a preset list of assignments to tackle for a hands-on boosting speedrun to drive your ability to the next level (check the Algorithms section for interview prep or practice for programming competitions in Python, Java, C++ or JavaScript):

 * [Algorithms and Data Structures](./speedrun-practice/algorithms.md)
 * [Android](./speedrun-practice/android.md)